thisismypassport/shrinko8/README.md

 compressed: 12176 77%
 ```

-Note that the compressed size is how *this* tool would compress this cart, which is often a bit better than how Pico-8 would.
+Note that the compressed size is how *this* tool would compress the code, which is often a bit better than how Pico-8 would.

 You can combine counting with other operations, in which case the counts are of the output cart, not the input cart: